wandb/terraform-aws-wandb/examples/byob/README.md

 ```

 This policy gives access to your internal account, a swell while also providing
-our service account with the requires permissions.
+our service account with the required permissions.
 Please keep a record of the
 KMS ARN as we will need that during the deployment.

 ### Creating S3 Bucket